-TL15: The Company has zero tolerance to investments in derivatives, credit default swaps and any other similar products.
+TL15: The Company has zero tolerance to investments in derivatives, credit default swaps and any other similar products with the exception of indirect exposure through investment funds using such instruments for hedging purposes only.

-TL16: With respect to the diversification of bank deposits the Company's investment in bank deposits will be, in the short to medium term, re-invested aiming to a better diversification which will comply with a maximum exposure of 15% of the total bank deposits with respect to direct or indirect exposure to any specific country other than Cyprus (as this is determined by parent company's/group's main country of activity/registration).
+TL16: With respect to the diversification of bank deposits the company's investment in bank deposits will be, in the short to medium term, re-invested aiming to a better diversification which will comply with a maximum exposure of 15% of the total bank deposits with respect to direct or indirect exposure to any specific country other than Cyprus (as this is determined by parent company's/group's main country of activity/registration).

-F.3 Operational and legal/compliance Risks
+F.4 Operational and legal/compliance Risks

-F.3.1 Risk Appetite
+F.4.1 Risk Appetite

 RA: The BoD delegated responsibility for overseeing the implementation of the operational risk strategy and policies to the Risk and Reserving Committee.
 The Risk and Reserving Committee receives and reviews regular reports with regards to the exposure to, and management of operational risk within the Company.
 The Risk and Reserving Committee monitors operational risk exposure against the BoD's expressed risk appetite and recommends changes to the limits as required.
-In addition the Company employed an internal auditor and appointed an internal Audit Committee and a compliance officer aiming to enhance further its organizational structure and its system of governance and minimise the risk arising from wrong processes, bad conduct from employees and/or intermediaries, failures in administration systems, non-compliance with laws and regulations and contracts signed with third parties.
+In addition the company employed an internal auditor and appointed an internal audit committee and a compliance officer aiming to enhance further its organizational structure and its system of governance and minimise the risk arising from wrong processes, bad conduct from employees and/or intermediaries, failures in administration systems, non-compliance with laws and regulations and contracts signed with third parties.
 The objective is to minimise the pertinent operational risk so that SCR arising from operational risk to continue to have a low impact on own funds, and appropriate actions should be taken if required in order to maintain it to levels below 5% of own funds.